sksuman97/deployment_grafana_weather_dashborad/README.md

 2. Weather data fetching API --> It fetches weather data and populates DB
 3. Live Grafana dashboard  --> It takes data from DB and plots interactive dashboard

-All the 3 processes are deployed independently.
+All the 3 processes are deployed independently using 3 containers.

 Sample Dashboard
 ---